 - Monitoring network and host activity to identify policy violations and anomalous behavior

 - Analyzing the results of monitoring to accurately and quickly identify, classify, escalate, report, and guide responses to security events.

 The Sarbanes-Oxley Act (SOX) sets new or enhanced standards for all public company boards, management and public accounting firms.
 The bill was a reaction to the many corporate financial scandals of the late 1990s and early 2000s, such as Enron, Tyco International, and WorldCom.
-SOX requires the management of a publically traded company to demonstrate that it has the proper internal controls in place to protect the organization’s financial information, including the prevention and detection of network security breaches.
-Of course, this is exactly what the Sentinel is designed to do.
+SOX requires the management of a publicly traded company to demonstrate that it has the proper internal controls in place to protect the organization’s financial information, including the prevention and detection of network security breaches.
+Of course, this is exactly what Sentinel’s systems are designed to do.